smoldata/smol.archive/README.md

 ## Services

 Right now there is support for archiving [Twitter](https://twitter.com/) and [mlkshk](https://mlkshk.com/) accounts (the latter got a priority boost because it is shutting down soon).
 Instagram is next in line, then maybe Wikipedia?
+Jeez, maybe [YouTube should come sooner than later](https://twitter.com/coolerpatrol/status/843614265693147138) if they [can't get their shit together](https://www.theguardian.com/media/2017/mar/16/guardian-pulls-ads-google-placed-extremist-material).

 ## Secrets